0 items - 0

 KYRIE ELEISON

-You can enjoy a Kyrie Eleison service or conduct one of your own.
+You can attend a Kyrie Eleison service or organize one yourself.

 https://www.ay.tv/watch/kyrie-eleison/